RobinMillford/retail-forecast/readme.md

 ## 🙏 Credits

-Kaggle • Groq • Hugging Face • Streamlit • Upstash
+Kaggle • Groq • Pinecone • Streamlit • Upstash

 **⭐ Star this repo if you find it helpful!**